thormaweb/laravel-admin-theme/README.md

 ## Installation

 Installing iVirtual Admin Theme is easy if you install this package from zero (if you are in a fresh new Laravel installation).
-If you are will to use this powerfull package in an existing project, it's not that hard to implement but you have to skyp this automatic installation proces because is only usefull in new projects.
+If you are willing to use this powerfull package in an existing project, it's not that hard to implement but you have to skyp this automatic installation proces because is only usefull in a new projects.
 Go to the [manual installation section](#manual-installation) for the exact steps.

 ### Get the package trougth composer

-Run composer this composer command in you shell.
+Run this composer command in you shell.
 ```shell
 composer require iVirtual-la/laravel-admin-theme
 ```